ZerBea/hcxdumptool/README.md

 hcxdumptool
 ==============

-Small tool to capture packets from wlan devices and detect weak point within own WiFi networks.
+Small tool to capture packets from wlan devices and detect weak point within own WiFi networks (e.g.: the PreSharedKey or PlainMasterKey is transmitted unencrypted by a CLIENT).
-After capturing, upload the "uncleaned" pcapng file here https://wpa-sec.stanev.org/?submit to see if your ACCESS POINT or the CLIENT is vulnerable by using common wordlists.
-To reduce dump file size, gzip (.gz) compression is supported.
-Convert the pcapng file to WPA-PBKDF2-PMKID+EAPOL hashline (22000) with hcxpcapngtool (hcxtools) and check if PreSharedKey or PlainMasterKey was transmitted unencrypted.

 Brief description